HackFox/hackfox.github.io/index.md

 >&mdash;Benjamin Franklin, *Epitaph on Himself*, 1728

 Dedicated to fostering the international communication of ideas, in the hopes of making the world a better place&mdash;now and for future generations.

+> Note: Hacker's Guide was written in the early 2000's, with the latest edition being updated for Visual FoxPro 7.
+The content of the documents on this site may be updated from the original book.

 ## Contents